-Marktplaats will not tell you how many people get scammed on a daily basis, but me, a bored programmer can.
-By creating a program that monitors listings, we can track which accounts got banned.
+Marktplaats will not tell you how many people get scammed on a daily basis, but we can make an estimate.
+By creating a program that monitors listings, we can track which accounts get banned.

 The Python script marktwatch does the following:

 - Visit previously saved user profiles periodically - see if they got banned

 - If they got banned, check what listings they had